Tie-decay networks in continuous time and eigenvector-based centralities: The National Health Service (NHS) Retweet Network

 \section{The National Health Service (NHS) Retweet Network}

-We now compute tie-decay continuous-time PageRank scores to track the evolution of node importances over time in a large data set of time-annotated interactions on Twitter.
+We now compute tie-decay PageRank scores to track the evolution of node importances over time in a large data set of time-annotated interactions on Twitter.

-Twitter is a social-media platform that has become a prominent channel for organizations, individuals, and `bots' to broadcast events, share ideas, report events, and socialize by posting messages (i.e., `tweets') of at most 140 characters in length~\cite{Kwak2010}.
-(Recently, Twitter expanded the maximum tweet length to 280 characters, but the maximum was 140 characters at the time that our data were collected.)
-Data from Twitter has allowed researchers to study patterns and trends associated with a plethora of large-scale political and social events and processes, such as protests and civil unrest, public health, and information propagation~\cite{Beguerisse2014, Beguerisse2017, Cihon2016,Giles2012, gonzalez2016networked, morales2012users, OSullivan2017, tonkin2012twitter}.
+Twitter is a social-media platform that has become a prominent channel for organizations, individuals, `bots', `sockpuppets', and other types of accounts to broadcast events, share ideas, report events, and socialize by posting messages (i.e., `tweets') of at most 140 characters in length~\cite{Kwak2010}.
+(Twitter subsequently expanded the maximum tweet length to 280 characters, but the maximum was 140 characters at the time that our data set was collected.)
+Data from Twitter has allowed researchers to study patterns and trends in a plethora of large-scale political and social events and processes, such as protests and civil unrest, public health, and information propagation~\cite{Beguerisse2014, Beguerisse2017, Cihon2016,Giles2012, gonzalez2016networked, morales2012users, OSullivan2017, tonkin2012twitter}.

-Twitter accounts (which can represent an individual, an organization, a bot, and so on) can interact in several ways, and there are various ways to represent such interactions in the form of a network.
-For example, accounts can subscribe to receive other accounts' tweets (a `follow' connection), can mention each other in a tweet (a `mention' connection), can pass a tweet that was posted by someone else (a `retweet' connection) to their followers, and so on.
+Twitter accounts (which can represent an individual, an organization, a bot, and so on) can interact in several ways, and there are various ways to encode such interactions in the form of a network.
+For example, accounts can subscribe to receive other accounts' tweets (a `follow' connection), can mention each other in a tweet (a `mention' connection), can spread a tweet that was posted originally by someone else (a `retweet' connection) to their followers, and so on.
 These interactions represent an explicit declaration of interest from a source account about a target, and one can thus encode them using directed networks~\cite{Beguerisse2014}.
-These interactions are often time-resolved, so it is sensible to analyze them as time-dependent networks~\cite{Beguerisse2017}.
+Because these interactions are time-resolved, it is sensible to analyze Twitter networks as time-dependent networks~\cite{Beguerisse2017}.